-During the first Gulf War, several of my friends from school were in the reserves and were activated to fight the Iraqis.
-CNN reported that once the soldiers were deployed, they were faced with massive downtime and were restricted to their base due to the travel limitations set by the Saudi government.
+During the first Gulf War, several of my friends from college were in the reserves and were activated to fight the Iraqis.
+CNN reported that once the soldiers were deployed and the 4 day war was over, they were faced with massive downtime and were restricted to their base due to the travel limitations set by the Saudi government.

 I am a voracious reader and at the beginning of the Gulf War, I had a closet full of paperback books.
-Books that were not being used.
+Books that I had already read and were not being used.
 So instead of selling them at the used book store, I packed them up in small care packages and sent them out to all the soldiers, sailors, marines and airmen I had addresses for.

-Currently, BFS is a non-profit corporation, operated as a ministry of the non-denominational, interfaith Order of the Red Grail church in North Carolina.
-You can download our IRS 501(c)(3) approval letter in PDF format.
+BFS is a non-profit corporation, operated as a ministry of the non-denominational, interfaith Order of the Red Grail in the United States.

 Storm Bear Williams